enbraun/slate/source/includes/_project.md

 >` DELETE  v1/projects/{ID}/notes/{Note_ID}`

 Permanently deletes a Note.
-It cannot be undone.You need to  provide the unique project identifier that was returned upon project creation and unique note identifier that was returend upon notes creation.
+It cannot be undone.You need to  provide the unique project identifier that was returned upon project creation and unique note identifier that was returned upon notes creation.

 > Example Request